-A motor requires standard AC power (unless an alternate voltage has been specified).
+A motor requires standard AC power.
 All connections are made to the motor cables on the side of the unit (audience left).

 There are several kinds of switch controls available.
 Follow the installation procedure for the type of switch control you will install.